Pavel Banya: Geography

 Pavel Banya is situated in the western part of the Kazanlak Valley, also known as the Rose Valley, enclosed between the Balkan Mountains and the Sredna Gora.
 The region is drained by the river Tundzha of the Maritsa drainage; the Koprinka Reservoir lies east of the town.
 It is 22 km west of Kazanlak and 185 km east of the capital Sofia.
 Some archeological finds include the tomb of the Thracian king Sevt III in the Golyama Kosmata and the tomb of the Thracian king Ostrusha.

 Climate

 Since it is 400 m above sea level, the town has a continental Mediterranean climate.
 Pavel Banya has warm summers, with an average of 22 C in July, and colder winters, with an average of 1 C in January.

 History

-Pavel Banya is a relatively new community.
-It was founded after Bulgaria was freed from Ottoman rule in 1878.
-The remains of early Orthodox Christian churches have been discovered, along with Roman baths.
-It was named after St. Pavel (Paul) and Prince Pavel, the Russian Tsar-Liberator's brother.
+According to historical records, the current settlement was established on the site of a pre-existing locality.
+On the Russian three-verst military map from the period of the Russo-Turkish War (1877–1878), the area is marked as Lydzha Ali (Turkish: Ilıca – "warm mineral spring bath").
+This name indicates that the area was known for its healing mineral springs and was permanently inhabited long before the modern history of the town.

+Following the Liberation, in the late 19th century, settlers from the nearby village of Turiya, whose homes had been burned down during the war, established themselves at the site of the abandoned Turkish village of Lydzha Ali, taking advantage of the existing location near the springs.
+Initially, the new settlement was named Pavel.
+The main settlers comprised about ten families.
+Due to its natural wealth—the mineral water—the settlement gradually developed, and the first holiday bases were built.
+By Decree No. 1608 of 15 September 1978 (published in the State Gazette, issue 88 of 10 November 1978), Pavel Banya was declared a town.

+The settlement was named after the Apostle Paul and the youngest son of Emperor Alexander II — Grand Duke Paul Alexandrovich.